Omegapoint-Norge-Academy/secure-by-design/SalesClient/README.md

 #### OpenID connect options

-This is the configuration that allows us to login using the identity provider (IDP).
+This is the configuration that allows us to login using the identity provider (IdP).

 Add options for using Authorization code flow with PKCE: